top of page

 Disclosing Data

-Data will be disclosed to any Executive Committee member or Leader within the Group as required to allow them to perform their function.
+Data will be disclosed to any Trustee Committee member or Leader within the Group as required to allow them to perform their function.
 Data will be disclosed to other Scouting Groups or official Scouting Organisations as required in order to facilitate normal Group activities.
 Data will be disclosed to other third parties for the purpose of running youth activities; to comply with any legal requirements; to comply with charity law and to enable financial transactions between members and the Group.
 Details of data that are disclosed by the Group can be found in the Group Framework Register.

 Breaches of the GDPR